dnswlt/hexz/pyhexz/README.md

 # Hexz in Python

-This directory contains the Python implementation of the Flagz game.
+This directory contains the Python implementation of the Flagz server.

 ## Running it